Richmond station (California): Renovations

 The Amtrak station building was closed on December 1, 1997, though trains continued to stop.
-On April 12, 2000, BART and the city broke ground on a "transit village", a large mixed-use transit-oriented development project adjacent to the station.
+On April 12, 2000, BART and the city broke ground on a "transit village", a mixed-use transit-oriented development (TOD) project adjacent to the station.
 In July 2001, the aging Amtrak facility was replaced with a modern island platform with better access to the BART pedestrian tunnel.
 The $1.9 million project, funded by the state, was intended to improve the station as preparation for the transit village.
-The developer for the transit village – which included a parking garage for BART – was chosen in 2002.
+The developer for the transit village was chosen in 2002.
+A 2004 BART plan indicated that additional faregates and expansion of the paid area would be needed by 2025.

+The first phase of the transit village, completed in 2004, included 132 residential units and 15000 sqft of retail space on the west side of the station.
 A $6.4 million renovation of the station was undertaken as part of the transit village project.
 The project included expanded entrances to the concourse, with a canopy over the west entrance.
 Richmond station was officially named the Richmond Transit Center at a dedication ceremony on October 18, 2007.
 A BART ticket window opened at the station in August 2008, joining seven other major stations in the system.
 The 750-space parking garage opened on May 30, 2013, with the surface lot on the east side of the station closed at that time.

 The two long-distance trains began stopping at Richmond again on November 8, 2010.
 However, the Coast Starlight stop was again discontinued on January 14, 2013 because the train was scheduled to arrive at night – if it was several hours late, passengers would be unable to exit through the concourse, which is locked outside of BART service hours.
-In 2018, BART and CCJPA installed a "courtesy light" on the Amtrak platform, which will instruct northbound Capitol Corridor trains to hold for two minutes if a BART train is arriving to allow passengers to make their connection.
+In 2018, BART and CCJPA installed a "courtesy light" on the Amtrak platform, which instructs northbound Capitol Corridor trains to hold for two minutes if a BART train is arriving to allow passengers to make their connection.
+Reconstruction of the Amtrak platform and stairs for accessibility began in FY 2023 and is planned for completion in FY 2025.
+Installation of second-generation BART faregates at the station took place from September 3–13, 2024.

+As of 2024, a second phase of the transit village is planned with 520 residential units on the east side of the station.
+BART indicates "significant market, local support, and/or implementation barriers" that must be overcome to allow TOD over the busway.
+That third phase of development would not begin until at least the mid-2030s.